psychomad/argosec_lite/README.md

 # argosec_lite

 **argosec_lite** is an automated security deployment and hardening tool for Linux servers.
-It installs and configures Suricata as an IPS, sets up system and kernel-level protections for common exploits and DDoS attacks, deploys iptables rules, enables UFW firewall (allowing only SSH, Shadowsocks, and DNS), installs and configures Shadowsocks as an Outline-compatible proxy server, sets up portsentry as an anti-portscan tool, and deploys Pi-hole as a DNS server.
+It installs and configures Suricata as an IPS, sets up system and kernel-level protections for common exploits and DDoS attacks, deploys iptables rules, enables UFW firewall (allowing only SSH, Shadowsocks, and DNS), installs and configures Shadowsocks as an Outline-compatible proxy server, sets up portsentry as an anti-portscan tool.
 I suggest also add manual installation of pihole for a dns firewall.

 ---